TayyarKucur/TayyarKucur/README.md

 # 👨  About Me:
-👋 Hi, my name is Tayyar!<br>💬 I am an data analyst and scientist.
+👋 Hi, my name is Tayyar!<br>💬 I am an data analyst and scientist from Germany.

 ### 🌐 Socials: